UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/terraria.md

 ## Terraria setup
 1. Open the Terraria directory by right-clicking Terraria in Steam -> Properties -> Local files -> Browse game files...

 1. Launch Terraria.exe as many times as you need.
+Make sure they are running in Windowed mode (see video options).
 Resize the windows however you like.

 1. On one instance, use Multiplayer -> Host & Play.
 On the other instances, go to Multiplayer -> Join via IP.
 Enter `localhost` as IP and `7777` as the port.